astropy/specutils/docs/types_of_spectra.rst

    ``n x m (x ...)``,  with a spectral axis strictly of length ``n`` (and a matched WCS).
 In ``specutils`` this is represented by the `~specutils.Spectrum1D` object where ``len(flux.shape) > 1`` .
 In this sense the "1D" refers to the spectral axis, *not* the flux.
+Note that `~specutils.Spectrum1D` subclasses `NDCube <https://github.com/sunpy/ndcube>`_, which provideds utilities useful for these sorts of multidimensional fluxes.
 3. A set of fluxes  of shape ``n x m (x ...)``, and a set of spectral axes that are the same shape.
 This is distinguished from the above cases because there are as many spectral axes as there are spectra.
 In this sense it is a